 Not everyone grieves or processes the same.

-What I am learning, living in a family of nine is that everyone grieves in their own way.
+What I am learning, living in a family of ten is that everyone grieves in their own way.

 As parents, what we need to do is create a culture that allows each person to grieve the way God designed them.

 For some, like myself, verbally expressing the lessons learned is healing, freeing, and I am encouraged as I obey Scripture by declaring God’s goodness in the midst of trials.
-It’s one way I lead my heart back to God when I am tempted to wonder–to preach to myself His will found in the Bible.
+It’s one way I lead my heart back to God if I am tempted to wonder–to preach to myself His will found in the Bible.
+And even if I am not tempted to wonder, my heart’s desire is to find some kind of purpose that can be redemptive and to bring the Lord glory through it.

 Some are hit with grieve right away and others take time–and sometimes it doesn’t hit for a while.